Oh, short guys. We love them, we hate them, and sometimes we date them.

 Your boyfriend loves a woman in heels … in theory.
 He’ll constantly ask you why you always wear flats.

-Him: “But babe, you look so sexy in high heels.”
+Him: “But babe, you look so good in high heels.”

 Me: “I know, but they’re so painful and annoying.”